 A program shall be implemented to control undesired species (e.g., weed, rodent, or arthropod pests and pathogens), by methods appropriate to the organisms and in accordance with applicable laws.
 Arthropods and other motile macroorganisms shall be housed in appropriate cages.
-If macroorganisms (e.g., flying arthropods or nematodes) are released within the greenhouse, precautions shall be taken to minimize escape from the greenhouse facility.
+If macroorganisms (e.g., flying arthropods or nematodes) are released within the plant growth room, precautions shall be taken to minimize escape from the plant growth facility.

-Concurrent Experiments Conducted in the Greenhouse (BL1-P)
+Concurrent Experiments Conducted in the Plant Growth Room (BL1-P)

-Experiments involving other organisms that require a containment level lower than BL1-P may be conducted in the greenhouse concurrently with experiments that require BL1-P containment, provided that all work is conducted in accordance with BL1-P greenhouse practices.
+Experiments involving other organisms that require a containment level lower than BL1-P may be conducted in the plant growth room concurrently with experiments that require BL1-P containment, provided that all work is conducted in accordance with BL1-P plant growth room practices.

-Greenhouse Design (BL1-P)
+Plant Growth Room Design (BL1-P)

-The greenhouse floor may be composed of gravel or other porous material.
+The plant growth room floor may be composed of gravel or other porous material.
 At a minimum, impervious (e.g., concrete) walkways are recommended.
-Windows and other openings in the walls and roof of the greenhouse facility may be open for ventilation as needed for proper operation and do not require any special barrier to contain or exclude pollen, microorganisms, or small flying animals (e.g., arthropods and birds); however, screens are recommended
+Windows and other openings in the walls and roof of the plant growth facility may be open for ventilation as needed for proper operation and do not require any special barrier to contain or exclude pollen, microorganisms, or small flying animals (e.g., arthropods and birds); however, screens are recommended.